Azure Function HTTP Trigger

 Azure Functions HTTP Trigger Route Parameters

-Now you can the project and see the parameter is like below
+Now you can see the project and see the parameters below

 http://localhost:7071/api/GetNameVal/{name}